bbatsov/metaredux/_posts/2023-09-09-clojure-support-in-emacs-one-unnecessary-drama.md

 > emacs-devel.
 It's not an immoral thing to do and I'm not coming for His
 > Highness The Great Clojure Authority Life's Work.

 I also learned at this point there was 0 Emacs support for Clojure mode.
-Kind of funny, if Emacs has been the primary editor for most Clojure developers for the past 15 years, right?
+Kind of funny, given that Emacs has been the primary editor for most Clojure developers for the past 15 years, right?
 I totally disagree that having 3rd party packages for something is equal to 0 support.

 I guess this escalation was triggered by a remark I made that it's best to leave such work to people who actually know and use Clojure: